-Working on a railroad can be a dangerous occupation, resulting in serious injuries that can have long-term implications for your health and your financial well-being.
-Fortunately, railroad workers who are injured on the job do have powerful protections under a special program called FELA.
-The key to receiving compensation for injuries lies in working with a FELA lawyer who knows the law and understands how to fully protect your rights.
+Working on a railroad can be dangerous, resulting in serious injuries that can have long-term implications for your health and financial well-being.
+Fortunately, railroad workers injured on the job have powerful protections under a special workers’ compensation program called FELA.
+The key to receiving compensation for injuries lies in working with a Chicago FELA lawyer who knows the law and understands how to fully protect your rights.

 What is FELA?

-FELA stands for the Federal Employers Liability Act, federal legislation designed to protect the rights of railroad workers who have been injured while on the job.
-Passed by Congress in 1908, FELA helps workers obtain compensation for medical and other costs associated with the injury, including:
+FELA stands for the Federal Employers Liability Act, a federal legislation designed to protect the rights of railroad workers who have been injured while on the job.
+Passed by Congress in 1908, FELA helps protect railroad workers to obtain compensation for medical and other costs associated with the injury, including:

 - Past and future medical costs